SheepNine/UnaryHeap/README.md

 The code contained herein is useful mostly to myself, but maybe you would be interested in doing the following:

-* Do you wnat to work with 2D line graphs?
-If so, GraphPaper is a WYSIWYG editor for a JSON-based graph format, and the output can be passed into GraphRenderer to convert it into an SVG file.
+* If you are doing work with graphs, the UnaryHeap.Graph library provides a data structure for a 2D graph, which can be passed into GraphRenderer to convert it into an SVG file.
 * Like mazes?
 MazeGenerator is a command-line app that can produce mazes in a JSON-based graph format.
 (The note above about GraphRenderer applies here as well.)
-* Are you working with tilesets?
-If so, Patchwork is a WYSIWYG editor that can take your tiles (assuming they are all laid out in a single image) and allow you to arrange them to make beautiful art.
 * Do you deploy software?
 Is it simple enough that a full Windows installer is overkill?
 PackageTool is a command-line tool that you can integrate into your MSBuild that will read an XML manifest and zip up your build artifacts.
 * Is your hatred for long lines in .cs files total?
 LintRoller is a utility app that will report if your source code has long lines.
 (This codebase is all 98 characters/line or less, thanks to LintRoller.)
 * Do you have a need for a homebrew version of Google Protocol buffers?
 Try Pocotheosis, for generating simple, serializable data objects from an easy-to-author manifest file.